fwolfst/dar-ke/README.md

 - [ ] Rogue-aspect
 - [ ] Sound

+### Constraints I'd like to keep

+- No Z sorting
+- Playable with a single hand
+- No classical UI
+- No movement restriction via collision detection

 ## Derived ToDos

+- [ ] Head bobbing when looking up
+- [ ] Trees at position (vs at horizon)
+- [ ] Birds landing at tree
 - [X] Has Intro
   - [X] which blends over into gameplay
   - [ ] which triggers first narrative